mvolkmann/blog/src/smalltalk/01-overview.md

 Alan Kay, Dan Ingalls, and Adele Goldberg worked at Xerox PARC (Palo Alto Research Center) in the 1970s.
-All of them collaborated to create Smalltalk.
+They collaborated to create Smalltalk.
 Alan Kay was the primary designer of Smalltalk and gave it its name.
 Dan Ingalls was the primary implementor.
 Adele Goldberg primarily focused on documentation